MLForge-M/PCG_Denoising_T-BiLSTM/README.md

 We proposed a novel deep learning architecture for denoising real-world phonocardiogram (PCG) signals.
 The model, named **T-BiLSTM**, combines a convolutional U-Net backbone with **Bidirectional LSTM layers** and **transformer blocks with multi-head attention** to effectively remove both ambient and physiological noise from heart sound recordings.

-To allow a fair benchamrk with the other models published in the literature, some scripts, i.e., config.py, matrices.py and utils.py, coming from the original LU-Net implementation developed by Shams Nafisa Ali et al.: 🔗 [https://github.com/ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-](https://github.com/ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-), were re-used in our implementations.
+To allow a fair benchmark with the other models published in the literature, some scripts, i.e., config.py, matrices.py and utils.py, coming from the original LU-Net implementation developed by Shams Nafisa Ali et al.: 🔗 [https://github.com/ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-](https://github.com/ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-), were re-used in our implementations.
 We acknowledge and thank the authors for making their code accessible to the community.

 ## Model Architecture